michaelschaub/michaelschaub.github.io/index.md

 ### News and Events
+***May 9, 2024*** -- Our [paper](https://www.science.org/doi/10.1126/sciadv.adh4053) with Leonie, Michael Scholkemper and Francisco Tudisco on learning the dynamics on hypergraphs is now out in Science Advances!
 ***April 5, 2024*** -- New [paper](https://arxiv.org/abs/2404.03434) accepted at ICLR and available on arxiv as well.
 ***March 11, 2024*** --  I have given an invited talk at this years Young European Probabilists meeting (YEP 2024) in Eindhoven.
 ***February 1, 2024*** --  I have joined the editorial board of Science Advances.